 Notwithstanding paragraphs 84 above, and 86 below, when a donor ASEP exchange rate greater than 3:1 is encountered the process will cease with the previous donor ASEP; i.e. the last donor ASEP with an exchange rate no greater than 3:1.

-To validate results, National Grid may, at its sole discretion, consider further donor ASEPs.
+To validate results, National Gas Transmission may, at its sole discretion, consider further donor ASEPs.
 As ASEPs are considered in order of interactivity with the recipient ASEP it is unlikely that any subsequent donor ASEPs will satisfy the exchange rate cap.

 The obligations (and hence flows) for all potential capacity substitutions shall be verified by network analysis.
 Where such analysis is deemed to result in a “failed” network, the flow at the donor ASEP(s) (and hence the quantity of capacity substituted from the donor ASEP(s)) shall be adjusted until the network does not fail or there is no more capacity available to substitute.
 In this event the residual investment shall be identified.